 I need information about...

 Coronary artery spasm is a cause of angina.
-Angina is pain that is caused by the heart muscles not getting enough blood.
-A sudden spasm or narrowing of a blood vessel that supplies the heart causes angina by reducing the amount of oxygen the heart receives.
+Angina is pain that is caused when the heart muscles doesn't get enough blood.
+A sudden spasm or narrowing of a blood vessel that supplies the heart can cause angina.
 Coronary artery spasms often cause pain.
 Sometimes severe spasms can lead to irregular heartbeats.
-They can even cause heart attack, also known as acute myocardial infarction (AMI), and sudden death.
+They can even cause heart attack. and sudden death.
 Coronary artery spasm is also called vasospastic, variant, or Prinzmetal angina.

 This condition differs from other types of angina.
-To start, other types of angina commonly occur when the person is active and tend to occur in people with coronary artery disease (CAD).
+Other types of angina commonly occur when the person is active.
+They also tend to occur in people with coronary artery disease (CAD).
 With CAD, arteries in the heart have a buildup of a fatty substance called plaque.
 The plaque narrows the coronary arteries and reduces blood flow to the heart muscle and results in angina.
 Angina association with CAD is often brought on by anything that increases the workload on the heart muscle, such as exercise.
-In contrast, coronary artery spasm most often occurs when the person is resting.
+In contrast, coronary artery spasm most often occurs during rest.
 In fact, it often occurs at night during sleep, usually between midnight and early morning.

 The main symptom is a squeezing, crushing, or burning feeling in the chest.
 It is temporary, often lasting 5 to 30 minutes.
 Loss of consciousness may also occur.
 In some cases, there are no symptoms (a “silent” spasm).